-As discussed in our article about basics of refrigeration plant – Construction and Working of Ships Refrigeration plant on ships, the reefer and air conditioning systems are installed to handle fluctuating loads i.e. they are responsible for maintaining low temperature of several rooms or cargo holds at the same time.
+As discussed in our article about basics of refrigeration plant – Construction and Working of Ships Refrigeration plant on ships, the reefer, and air conditioning systems are installed to handle fluctuating loads i.e. they are responsible for maintaining the low temperature of several rooms or cargo holds at the same time.

 What is Capacity Control?